Positive ID Labelling Ltd. Privacy Policy

 1. Introduction

-Positive ID Labels (“we”, “us”, or “our”) is committed to protecting your privacy.
+Positive ID Labelling Ltd, trading as Positive ID Labels (“we”, “us”, or “our”), is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, store, and protect your personal information when you visit our website or use our services.

 We are registered in the United Kingdom and comply with the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018.